1. The Barbican (Tove K Breitstein / Time Out)

 The Barbican Centre lures fans of serious culture into a labyrinthine arts complex, part of a vast concrete estate that also includes 2,000 highly coveted flats and innumerable concrete walkways.
 It's a prime example of brutalist architecture, softened a little by time and some rectangular ponds housing friendly resident ducks.

-As if that wasn't enough, the Barbican Centre is also home to three restaurants, a public library, some practice pianos, and even a large, succulent-filled conservatory.
-This cultural smorgasbord is all funded and managed by City of London Corporation, which sends some of the finance industry's considerable profits its way.
-It's been in operation since 1982; its uncompromising brutalist aesthetic and sometimes hard-to-navigate, multi-level structure was initially controversial, but it's getting increasingly popular with architecture fans and instagrammers alike.
+As if that wasn't enough, the Barbican Centre is also home to three restaurants, a public library, and some practice pianos.
+This cultural smorgasbord is all funded and managed by the City of London Corporation, which sends some of the finance industry's considerable profits its way.
+It's been in operation since 1982; its uncompromising brutalist aesthetic and sometimes hard-to-navigate, multi-level structure were initially controversial, but it's getting increasingly popular with architecture fans and Instagrammers alike.

 Details